 Here’s where you can see everything you’ve ordered in the past.
 Which is helpful for a few reasons.
 One, you can reorder anything you loved in just a few clicks.
 Of course, you’ll get the chance to edit the order to add anything else you’d want or remove anything you don’t need this time around.
 The second, of course, is to view and print receipts.
 If you’re into that sort of thing, anyway.

 Grubhub is free to use.
 You’ll have to pay for the food and, if you opt for delivery, you may notice that the restaurant charges a fee for delivery.
-In that case, the fee is set by the restaurant and would apply even if you placed your order by phone.
+In that case, the fee is set by the restaurant or the delivery service the restaurant utilizes and would apply even if you placed your order by phone.

 The restaurants we work with are contractually obligated to match the prices they have set on their menus.
 If you see any discrepancies, reach us on our Contact Us page and we’ll talk to the restaurant.